Bankruptcy Foundations: Chapter 11 Bankruptcy

 At this point, creditors can take action to protect their own interests.

 The Debtor in Possession

-With Chapter 11 bankruptcy, the debtor is automatically placed in possession of their business.
+Chapter 11 bankruptcy automatically places the debtor in possession of their business.
 They take on the role of handling all business functions with the exception of investigative actions and the roles designated to the trustee.

 The debtor in possession will be tasked with looking into and objecting to claims, accounting for assets, and filing reports required by the bankruptcy court.
 If the court approves, the debtor in possession can employ certain professionals to assist it.
 These might include attorneys, auctioneers, accountants, and appraisers.

 The trustee is responsible for monitoring the compliance of the debtor.
 The trustee must ensure the debtor in possession completes all reporting requirements from the court.

 If the debtor in possession doesn’t comply with the reporting requirements set by the court or of the trustee, then the trustee can file a petition to have the case dismissed entirely or have it converted to another chapter of the bankruptcy code like Chapter 13.

 Are You Considering Filing for Chapter 11 Bankruptcy?

 Is your business going under?
 Are you considering filing for Chapter 11 bankruptcy?
 If you’re in a position to file for bankruptcy, it’s important to explore all of your options.

 For some businesses, Chapter 11 bankruptcy is the best way to remain in control of your business’s operations while resolving your financial liabilities.
 If your business is considering filing for Chapter 11 bankruptcy or has already filed, we can help you stay afloat.